HL7/smart-app-launch/input/pages/example-brands.md

 The configuration below establishes a single top-level Brand with a potentially long list of ExampleLabs addresses.
 In this configuration there's a single Organization associated with a single portal and endpoint.
 The organization lists several aliases and addresses.

 (An alternative choice for ExampleLabs would be to create an Organization for each state as a sub-brand with its own name, logo, and addresses.
-This is a decision that ExampleLabs can make based on how they want their brand to appear in patieint-facing apps.)
+This is a decision that ExampleLabs can make based on how they want their brand to appear in patient-facing apps.)

 Based on this configuration, a patient app might display the following cards to a user:
 <div class="bg-info" markdown="1">